HEP-PBSP/colibri/colibri/doc/sphinx/source/get-started/installation.rst

 The installation instructions shown above will install jax in *cpu* mode.
 It is also possible, however, to run Colibri fits using *gpu cuda support*.
-You will first have to install the pachahe following one of the methods described above.
+You will first have to install the package following one of the methods described above.
 Then, if you are on a linux machine, you can install jax in cuda mode by running:

 .. code-block:: bash